Richard-Guignon/richard-guignon.github.io/_projects/Orange VR Collaboration.md

 They can use post-it, agile board, pens, 3D air pens, whiteboard, dictaphone (with Google Speech recognition), ... and import and work on various documents (pdf, fbx, images, ...) added through a dedicated web portal.
 They can also miniaturizes themself on special places to see created or imported object in real size scale.

 A very important focus has been put on ensuring a very simple and straightforward experience, accessible to every users.
+It has been done thanks to rapid prototyping and fast iteration through feedback and user testing.

 <a href="https://www.youtube.com/watch?v=QQ843DRN5Ng">![400x400](/assets/img/projects/OVRC video.png "OVRC feature Overview"){:.lead width="800" height="100" loading="lazy"}</a>
 Feature overview in a video made by an Orange training team.
 Capture done with Oculus Quest version.